UND-ACM/git-talk/01-git-and-github.md

 git push
 ```

+\pagebreak

 # Checkout and Branching

+## Checkout

+Git allows users to temporarily view a previous commit by using `git checkout` and the commit id.

+## Branching

-Git has a feature called branching, which is used to "split the timeline" so to speak.
+Git also has a feature called branching, which is used to "split the timeline" so to speak.

-To see a previous commit temporarily, use `git checkout`.
+---

+## Checkout Commits

-Git instructs us that we can use this to create a new branch if we want.
+Notice that after checking out a commit, Git informs us we can create a new branch at this commit.

-# Checkout and Branching
+We may wish to do this to build new features on a known-working previous commit, rather than on main.

 ```sh
 git checkout "$COMMIT_ID" # detached HEAD state